How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 Here’s a Node.js script that scrapes SoundCloud search results and filters for tracks with downloadable audio:

-When you run the search results script, it scrolls through the page automatically, loading more results as it goes.
-In the terminal, you’ll see updates like "Scroll attempt 1: Found 11 items" and "New content loaded: +10 items."
-This continues until it hits the configured limit or no new content appears.
+When you run the search results script, it automatically scrolls through the page to load more results.
+In the terminal, you'll see progress messages like "Scroll attempt 1: Found 11 items" and updates when new content is loaded.
+This continues until the script reaches the configured scroll limit, hits the target number of results, or detects that no new items are appearing.

 Creating your training dataset